 Implementing features that allow apps to easily define and target users makes marketing to your audience easier.
 This helps to keep users engaged and boost your chances of retaining them long term.
-For businesses that have physical locations or where it’s important to know where your customers are, geofencing can significantly increase the engagement you can get from your mobile app messaging.
+For businesses that have physical locations or where it’s important to know where your customers are, location targeting using geo-fencing technology can significantly increase the engagement you can get from your mobile app messaging.

 Often businesses don’t make the most of using the features available to them in the world of app marketing, meaning they aren’t maximizing their potential.
 One common mistake we see is app publishers focusing too heavily on acquiring new users rather than retaining the far more valuable ones they already have.
 Last year only 32% of users launched an app more than 11 times.

 Being able to define your audience and target them with rich, personalized messaging increases your chances of engagement by more than 50%.
 And doing this with accurate proximity-based marketing means app owners can catch their users attention at exactly the moment they are ready to engage.